 As we respond to the grace we have received in Jesus Christ, we allow God to grow us as disciples of Jesus Christ.
 One response is to follow our United Methodist General Rule of Discipleship, which encourages us "to witness to Jesus Christ in the world and to follow his teachings through acts of compassion, justice, worship and devotion under the guidance of the Holy Spirit."

 We'll ask the Rev. Dr. Connie Semy P. Mella what it means to respond with gratitude to God's grace at work in our lives.

 The Rev. Dr. Connie Semy P. Mella is an ordained elder of The United Methodist Church who serves as the Academic Dean of Union Theological Seminary, Philippines.

-Dr. Ashley Boggan Dreff, General Secretary of the General Commission on Archives and History, will share the role of our Christian tradition and how it continues to inform our thinking today.
+Dr. Ashley Boggan Dreff serves as General Secretary of the General Commission on Archives and History of The United Methodist Church.

 Catch up with Tuesdays at the Table

 Explore previous episodes (and check out upcoming ones) below.

 Join us each Tuesday at 10:00 a.m.
 Central Time (3:00 p.m.
 GMT) on our Facebook page, for a 20-30 minute conversation about who we are as the people of The United Methodist Church.